Jeffrey Dahmer: Intermediate murders

-Dahmer's father hired an attorney named Gerald Boyle to defend his son.
-At Boyle's request, Dahmer underwent a series of psychological evaluations prior to his upcoming court hearings.
-These evaluations revealed Dahmer harbored deep feelings of alienation.
+Dahmer's father hired attorney Gerald Boyle to defend his son.
+At Boyle's request, Dahmer underwent a series of psychological evaluations prior to his court hearings.
+The evaluations found that Dahmer harbored deep feelings of alienation.
 A second evaluation two months later revealed Dahmer to be an impulsive individual, suspicious of others, and dismayed by his lack of accomplishments in life.
 His probation officer also referenced a 1987 diagnosis of Dahmer suffering from a schizoid personality disorder for presentation to the court.

 On January 30, 1989, Dahmer pleaded guilty to the charges of second-degree sexual assault and of enticing a child for immoral purposes.
-Sentencing for the assault was suspended until May.
+Sentencing was suspended until May.
 On March 20, Dahmer commenced a ten-day Easter absence from work, during which he moved back into his grandmother's home.

-Two months after his conviction and two months prior to his sentencing for the sexual assault, Dahmer murdered his fifth victim, a mixed-race 24-year-old aspiring model named Anthony Sears, whom Dahmer met at a gay bar on March 25, 1989.
+Two months after his conviction and two months prior to his sentencing, Dahmer murdered his fifth victim, a 24-year-old mixed-race aspiring model, Anthony Sears, whom he met at a gay bar on March 25, 1989.
 According to Dahmer, on this particular occasion he was not looking to commit a crime; however, shortly before closing time that evening, Sears "just started talking to me".
 Dahmer lured Sears to his grandmother's home, where the pair engaged in oral sex before Dahmer drugged and strangled Sears.

 The following morning, Dahmer placed the corpse in his grandmother's bathtub, where he decapitated the body before attempting to flay the corpse.
 He stripped the flesh from the body and pulverized the bones, which he disposed of in the trash.
 According to Dahmer, he found Sears "exceptionally attractive", and Sears was the first victim from whom he permanently retained any body parts: he preserved Sears' head and genitalia in acetone and stored them in a wooden box, which he later placed in his work locker.
 When he moved to a new address the following year, he took the remains there.

-On May 23, 1989, Dahmer was sentenced to five years' probation and one year in the House of Correction, with work release permitted in order that he be able to keep his job.
+On May 23, 1989, Dahmer was sentenced to five years' probation and one year in the House of Correction, with work release permitted so he could keep his job.
 He was also required to register as a sex offender.
-Two months before his scheduled release from the work camp, Dahmer was paroled from this regimen.
+Two months before his scheduled release, Dahmer was paroled from this regimen.
 His five years' probation imposed in 1989 began at this point.
-On release, Dahmer temporarily moved back to his grandmother's home in West Allis.
+Dahmer temporarily moved back to his grandmother's home in West Allis.